MarineEvoEcoLab/Lab_Resources/Protocols/EecSeq.md

 ---

 ### Safe Stopping Point
 This is a safe stopping point.
-If you are stopping, store your sample at ‐15° to ‐25°C.
+If you are stopping, store your sample at ‐15° to ‐25°C. Your probes are done!

 ---

 ## Preparation of whole genome libraries

-### Using KAPA HyperPlus Kit with 1/2 reactions
+### Using KAPA HyperPrep Kit with 1/2 reactions

-Refer to [manual](https://www.kapabiosystems.com/document/kapa-hyperplus-library-preparation-kit-tds/?dl=1) during procedure (steps below are for notes and comments).
+Refer to [manual](https://www.kapabiosystems.com/document/kapa-hyper-prep-kit-tds/?dl=1) during procedure (steps below are for notes and comments).

 #### For Puritz and Lotterhos 2017, genomic DNA was sheared to a modal peak of 150 bp using a Covaris sonicator.
 The protocol below assumes you are starting with sheared DNA